Matthew Flinders: Statues and memorials

+Places

 Although he never used his own name for any feature in all his discoveries, Flinders' name is now associated with over 100 geographical features and places in Australia, including Flinders Island in Bass Strait, but not Flinders Island in South Australia, which he named for his younger brother, Samuel Flinders.

 Flinders is seen as being particularly important in South Australia, where he is considered the main explorer of the state.
-Landmarks named after him in South Australia include the Flinders Ranges and Flinders Ranges National Park, Flinders Column at Mount Lofty, Flinders Chase National Park on Kangaroo Island, Flinders University, Flinders Medical Centre, the suburb Flinders Park and Flinders Street in Adelaide.
-In Victoria, eponymous places include Flinders Peak, Flinders Street in Melbourne, the suburb of Flinders, the federal electorate of Flinders, and the Matthew Flinders Girls Secondary College in Geelong.
+Landmarks named after him in South Australia include the Flinders Ranges and Flinders Ranges National Park; Flinders Column at Mount Lofty; Flinders Chase National Park on Kangaroo Island; Flinders Parade in Victor Harbor; Flinders University; Flinders Medical Centre; the suburb Flinders Park; and Flinders Street in Adelaide.

+In Victoria, eponymous places include Flinders Peak; Flinders Street in Melbourne (site of Flinders Street railway station); the suburb of Flinders; the federal electorate of Flinders; and the Matthew Flinders Girls Secondary College in Geelong.

 Flinders Bay in Western Australia and Flinders Way in Canberra also commemorate him.

 Educational institutions named after him include Flinders Park Primary School in South Australia, and Matthew Flinders Anglican College on the Sunshine Coast in Queensland.
 A former electoral district of the Queensland Parliament was named Flinders.
 There are also Flinders Highways in both Queensland and South Australia.